icza/srtgears/README.md

 ### 3. Go package

 And last (but not least) a Go package for developers.
-The engine was designed to be independent from the command line and web interface, it's API is clear, well documented and easy-to-use.
+The engine was designed to be independent from the command line and web interfaces, its API is clear, well documented and easy-to-use.

 To get the source code (along with the sources of the tool and web interface), use `go get`: